 Misalignment of the SBJ can obviously affect other cranial bones, which fit closely together.
 It can contribute to TMJ pain and dysfunction.

 This is how the sphenoid bone can affect the structure of the body.
 Craniosacral therapists pay a lot of attention to the sphenoid and can gently move it into better alignment.
-I like to end TMJ Relief sessions with a gentle adjustment to the sphenoid and a stillpoint to let the body integrate the new alignment.
+I like to end TMJ Relief sessions with a gentle adjustment to the sphenoid and a stillpoint to allow the body to integrate the new alignment.